Nations and IQ: Lynn and Vanhanen

 use these data are therefore unsound, and no reliable evolutionary work should be using these data."

+Writing for Stat in 2024, seven scientists documented that despite widely-known methodological flaws and Lynn's explicitly racist agenda and history of academic malpractice, Lynn's studies of national IQ were still widely cited, with at least 70 citations in the previous five years.
+The group called for retractions by the journals or their publishers of all of his work on national IQ, as well as investigations of those papers which cited these studies.

 Wicherts, Dolan and van der Maas' analysis

 In 2009 Jelte M. Wicherts, Conor V. Dolan, and Han L.J. van der Maas conducted a new analysis of IQ in sub-Saharan Africa, which was critical of many of Lynn and Vanhanen's methods.
 Wicherts et al. concluded that Lynn and Vanhanen had relied on unsystematic methodology by failing to publish their criteria for including or excluding studies.
 They found that Lynn and Vanhanen's exclusion of studies had depressed their IQ estimate for sub-Saharan Africa, and that including studies excluded in "IQ and Global Inequality" resulted in average IQ of 82 for sub-Saharan Africa, lower than the average in Western countries, but higher than Lynn and Vanhanen's estimate of 67.
 Wicherts at al. conclude that this difference is likely due to sub-Saharan Africa having limited access to modern advances in education, nutrition and health care.